On Patrol: Live: Development

-Despite its cancellation, Live PD had previously been renewed for an additional 160 episodes a month earlier.
+A month before its cancellation, Live PD had been renewed for an additional 160 episodes.
 Its timeslot was later filled by spin-off series Live Rescue.
 In August 2020, Abrams reported that he was actively advocating for the series to return.
 Abrams also said that "active discussions" to bring Live PD back were occurring and its return would have protocol changes.
 These reports by Abrams continued into 2021 when he said it would return that year.
 This statement was partially retracted in December, when Abrams said other networks had expressed interest in the series, but that he still hoped to see a future return.
-In the year following the cancellation, A&E's viewership dropped 49% becoming the twentieth ranked ad-supported cable channel by total viewers, compared to its previous rank of eighth.
+In the year following the cancellation, A&E's viewership dropped 49% becoming the 20th ranked ad-supported cable channel by total viewers, compared to its previous rank of 8th.
 Abrams confirmed once more in March 2022 that these conversations were still ongoing and that it would be unlikely to air on his Law&Crime television network due to budget constraints.

-In June 2022, it was announced that the series had been revived under the title On Patrol: Live and would air on Reelz.
+In June 2022, the series was revived under the title On Patrol: Live, airing on Reelz.
 Reelz signed a multi-year commitment for the series containing a "significant episode guarantee", with a network executive mentioning it was "the biggest commitment we've ever made".
-Similar to Live PD the series follows police officers on patrol and broadcasts their encounters live.
+Similar to Live PD, the series follows police officers on patrol and broadcasts their encounters live.
 A new aspect of On Patrol: Live includes local citizens also riding-along with the law enforcement officers and media crews.
-The series airs on a time delay that can last up to thirty minutes for "safety and security purposes", any footage obtained earlier than that is mentioned on air.
-Dan Abrams and former Tulsa Police Department lieutenant Sean "Sticks" Larkin returned to host.
+The series airs on a time delay for "safety and security purposes"; the delay is elastic and can be as little as a "few minutes" but possibly up to 30 minutes.
+Any footage obtained earlier than 30 minutes is acknowledged on air.
+Dan Abrams and retired Tulsa Police Department Sergeant Sean "Sticks" Larkin returned to host.
 Tom Morris Jr. was unable to return due to scheduling and was replaced by Curtis Wilson.
 Wilson is a sheriff's deputy with the Richland County Sheriff's Department and was suggested for the role by Morris; Wilson had previously been involved with Live PD's "Wanted" segments.
 Abrams, who also retained his role as executive producer on the series, said "more exceptions" would be made in deciding which footage to retain past the 30-day policy, believing that the previous rules were too strict.
 Abrams also stated that the series would be more focused on transparency than Live PD was.
 John Zito, also returning from Live PD, alongside Paul Gordon and Joe Venafro are additional executive producers.
 MGM Television's Big Fish Entertainment returned as a production company under its new subsidiary, Half Moon Pictures, which "is focused on crime and investigative content".